juchong/ADIS16448-RoboRIO-Driver/README.md

 Tutorial videos, how-to guides, and additional resources can be found at [http://www.analog.com/first](http://www.analog.com/first/)

+**UPDATE 01/18/2017: Instruction on integrating the IMU driver into LabVIEW can be found [here](https://ez.analog.com/blogs/engineeringmind/2017/01/18/using-the-adis16448-imu-in-frc-labview).**

 ### What do I need to get started?

 In order to use the software, you will need access to a RoboRIO and the ADIS16448 MXP Breakout Board.
-This software is based on the FRC 2016 LabVIEW software distribution, so previous versions may not work without correcting errors.
+This software is based on the FRC 2017 LabVIEW software distribution, so previous versions may not work without correcting errors.

 Plug in the expansion board as shown below. **Be careful to not offset the connector!!** If installed correctly, the Power LED should turn on once power is applied to the RoboRIO.